 Stage 5 – Filling your tree with stuffing!

 You should now have 6 sides to your tree with a small gap at the base of each.
-Stuff each side of the tree and use the end of a long paintbrush or knitting needle to push the stuffing into the points.
+Stuff each side of the tree using a turn point turner or the end of a long paintbrush to help you get into the points.
 Stitch your gaps up at the base and turn upright!

 Well done on making your first fabric Christmas tree!
 Why not add beads or even a star to decorate your tree?